Disclosure: We were invited for this meal for the purpose of this post however all opinions are my own.

 For our mains Dave chose the Salami Misti Pizza which has a really lovely topping of Milano and finocchiona salamis, pepperoni and smoked prosciutto, roasted red peppers, caramelised onion and Grana Padano cheese.
 Dave absolutely loves a pizza and he really liked this one.
 It was pretty big and the flavours worked well together.

 I usually go for a pizza when we eat at Italian restaurants but thought I’d be a bit different and so went for the Rigatoni Al Manzo Piccante.
 The dish was a mixture of Rigatoni pasta, beef meat balls, beef and pork ragu, fresh chillies, roasted red peppers, and caramelised onions, all topped with mozzarella and Grana Padano cheeses.
 Although it was slightly on the spicy side it was a really lovely dish and really nice and warming on a winter’s day.

 For dessert the children both had Tip & Top Ice Cream – a scoop of their favourite flavour ice cream and lots of sprinkles to add to it.
 This is their idea of pudding heaven!

-Hubby went for the Chocolate and Coffee Tart – a winning combination!
-It was served with Mascarpone and Hubby really enjoyed it.
+Dave went for the Chocolate and Coffee Tart – a winning combination!
+It was served with Mascarpone and Dave really enjoyed it.
 I chose the Grande Gelato – a mic of ice cream, meringue and fruit.
 After all the food I wanted something light and this ticked the box perfectly, a lovely dessert.

 Our first experience of Ask Italian was a really positive one.
 The food was wonderful, they were really family friendly and the service couldn’t have been better.
 It was a meal we would have enjoyed any day of the week but considering how busy it was – the last weekend before Christmas and in central London – we couldn’t have asked for anything more from Ask Italian.
 We will definitely be returning.